peberlein/interpreter/README.md

 is `reg[A] = reg[B] op reg[C]` or `jump by C if reg[A] op reg[B]`.
 Loads and
 unconditional jumps use a 16-bit sign-extended `D` value in the place of `B` and `C`.
-All jumps are relative number of instructions (not bytes) using sign-extended C or D.  The virtual machine has 256 registers, with `reg[0]` set to constant zero.
+All jumps are relative number of instructions (not bytes) using sign-extended `C` or `D`.
+The virtual machine has 256 registers, with `reg[0]` set to constant zero.

 The interpreter uses a jump table for fast decoding of opcode handler addresses.